CodeAsm/teeny-linux/README.md

 ![teenylinux booting Screenshot](https://raw.githubusercontent.com/codeasm/teeny-linux/main/resources/Screenshot.png)

+The kernel currently is: 8.8Mb
+The initramfs without other programs but busybox: 694K Added musl will grow the initramfs: 78Mb
+With carefull manipulation, the kernel can be made smaller, so does initramfs

 My goals in non particular order are:
 * Run Linux on any/most CPU (that qemu offers, and that intrests me ;) ).